 Feedback & Comments

 Once you have assessed the evidence and set the criteria, you should leave feedback to the learner.
 The feedback will be sent in a message to the learner when you sign or resubmit the assessment.
 You can create a task for the learner to explicitly confirm they have reviewed the feedback.
-Feedback is only mandatory if you are going to resubmit the assessment back to the learner.

 Visit and Timesheet